myscale/benchmark/public/home.md

 ## Setup

-The table below displays the cloud services we have evaluated, along with their specifications and monthly hosting costs.
+The table below compares the cloud services we have evaluated, along with their specifications and monthly hosting fees.

 | Service | Pod Type | Monthly Cost ($) | Remark |
 | ------------- | ------------- | -------- | --- |